jason-scot/portfolio-assistant/README.md

 # Portfolio Assistant
-### Stock Trader AI Helper
+### Stock Trader AI Helper with Azure OpenAI

 Manage your portfolio with the help of AI.
-This application is part of the Stock Trader solution and provides insights and recommendations based on your stock portfolio.
+This application is part of the Stock Trader solution and provides insights and recommendations based on your stock portfolio using GPT-4 Turbo.

 This requires the Portfolio and Stock Quote microservices to be running.
 Additional microservices may be required as development continues.